I have a new book "Living Happily Jesus' Hidden Life - The spirituality of Charles de Foucauld in Light of the Beatitudes"

 If our eyes are blind, we can pass beside him while he extends his hands to us, waving to us.
 If our ears are deaf, we cannot hear him crying out to us, calling after us.
 If we fulfill our activities to the best of our abilities for the glory of God and the wellbeing of our fellows, they become a space of encounter with God.

 What appears as ordinary and banal is a pointer to God.
-Any activity in which we are involved is a given opportunity to rise up to God, because he has already preceded us in it.
+In truth, any activity in which we are involved is a given opportunity to rise up to God, because he has already preceded us in it.
 He has sanctified it with his pervading presence.

 The attention to the ordinariness of life as a space of encounter with God requires the opening of the eyes of the hearts, because as the French writer Antoine de St Exupery says in “The Little Prince”: “What is essential is invisible to the eyes.
 One sees well only with the heart”.